Quavo's Boo Saweetie Says She Had The Best Memorial Day Party Ever + Here's The Proof

 Saweetie x Big Happy

-Over the past few hours, Saweetie went to her Instagram page with ample moments.
+Over the past few hours, Saweetie went to her Instagram page with ample moments from the recent vacation weekend.
 The shots feature her chilling with Quavo, living it up in a pool and clocking in friendship goals.

 “best Memorial Day everrrrrrr ❤️💙❤️💙❤️” -Saweetie’s Instagram